wjwever/duix.ai.core/README.md

 cd duix.ai.core

 # Rtart avatar websocket server at port 6001, directory duix.ai.core/build
-# Remember to user your apikey in conf/config.json, current apiKey is only for test
+# Remember to use your apikey in config.h
 bash start_avatar.sh

 #start ui , open http://localhost:6003 by google browser and give it a try